xtuc/docs/guides/getting-started/index.md

 * You have installed the [Byte Arena CLI](/doc/the-bytearena-cli) `ba`.
 * You have a running Docker daemon (please refer to [Docker's documentation](https://docs.docker.com/) to install it if not).
-* You know your way with JavaScript.
+* You know your way with JavaScript and NodeJS

 # Overview